U.S. carries out air strike on Taliban, calls for halt to 'needless attacks'

 A U.S. forces spokesman confirmed the incident in southern Helmand province, hours after President Donald Trump spoke by phone with chief Taliban negotiator Mullah Baradar Akhund on Tuesday, the first known conversation between a U.S. leader and a top Taliban official.

 The Taliban fighters “were actively attacking an (Afghan National Security Forces) checkpoint.
-This was a defensive strike to disrupt the attack,” said Colonel Sonny Leggett, a spokesman for the U.S. Forces in Afghanistan in a tweet.
+This was a defensive strike to disrupt the attack,” Colonel Sonny Leggett, a spokesman for U.S. Forces, Afghanistan, said in a tweet.

 He said Washington was committed to peace but would defend Afghan forces if needed.